Se Habla Español Toll Free 844-454-5608 | MX.Sales@sportek.com

 1. The Power of Economies of Scale: Significant Cost Savings

-• A Real-World Example: Let's say a high-quality nylon spandex fabric costs you $15 per yard in a retail store.
-A supplier might offer the same fabric for $8 per yard with an MOQ of 50 yards, or for $6 per yard with an MOQ of 300 yards.
-The savings are substantial.
 A 300-yard purchase at $6 per yard is a total cost of $1,800.
-The same fabric at a retail price of $15 per yard would cost you $4,500.
-This is a saving of $2,700, which can be the difference between a profitable product and a non-starter.
+The same fabric at a retail price of $15 per yard would cost you $4,500 – a saving of $2,700, which can be the difference between a profitable product and a non-starter.
+Our nylon-spandex fabric guide covers the performance specifications that make nylon-spandex a premium choice worth investing in at scale.

 2. Consistency and Quality Control